cameron-barrett/camb/parts.md

 ![pump](images/pump_large.jpg)

 The pump is the main output for the project.
-When given power, it moves water from the resevoir at the bottom of the pot up to the top of the soil.
+When given power, it moves water from the reservoir at the bottom of the pot up to the top of the soil.

 ## Relay